Igalia/balena-wpe/README.md

 ### Sound settings

-balena-wpe relies on balena-audio for the audio processing.
+balena-browser-wpe relies on balena-audio for the audio processing.
 Check the specific [settings](https://github.com/balenablocks/audio#sendreceive-audio) of this block for audio settings.